mlindsk/molic/README.md

 Getting Started
 ---------------

 If you want to learn the "behind the scenes" of the model it is recommended to go through [The Outlier Model](https://mlindsk.github.io/molic/articles/) and look at the [documentation](https://mlindsk.github.io/molic/reference/index.html) as you read along.
-See also the examples below and the paper \[TBA\].
+See also the examples below and the software paper.

 You can install the development version of the package by using the `devtools` package: